newaetech/chipwhisperer-tutorials/Fault_5-RSA_Fault_Attack-OPENADC-CWLITEARM.rst

 Chinese Remainder Theorem (CRT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of computing :math:`s = m^d(mod\ n)`, we can instead break n
+Instead of computing :math:`s = m^d(mod\ N)`, we can instead break N
 into two primes, p and q, such that :math:`n = pq`, then use those to
-calculate the signature instead of n.
-As you might have guessed, p and q
+calculate the signature instead of N. As you might have guessed, p and q
 are the same private information we talked about earlier.
 Bascially, if
 we learn either, we'll be able to derive the rest of the private
 information fairly easily.
 We won't go into all the math, but here's the